-Applicants should be graduates of a CPA/APA accredited graduate program in Clinical Psychology and have completed a CPA/APA accredited pre-doctoral internship in clinical psychology.
-It is expected that applicants will have internship level training in pediatric psychology.
+Applicants should be graduates of a graduate program in Clinical Psychology and have completed a pre-doctoral internship in clinical psychology.
 All degree requirements must be completed before the fellowship start date.
 Applicants who have successfully defended their doctoral dissertation are preferred.
 It is expected that the applicant will meet the requirements for issuance of a Certificate for Supervised Practice and pursue registration with the College of Psychologists of Ontario during the fellowship year.
 Applicants who bring diversity to the program (e.g., fluency in French or experience with under-served populations) are especially encouraged to apply.